Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 | POSTGRES_PORT      | Port (default: 5432)                   | 5432         |
 | SECRET_KEY         | Secret key for JWT token signing       | changeme     |

+See `.env.example` for the required format.
+All values above are **required**.

 > _No environment variables for roles or permissions.
 The backend uses plain, generic authentication only._

-All values above are **required** for the server to connect and run.

 ---